trottier/slate/source/index.html.md

 hub.SetLightsRGB(hub.LIGHT_ALL, 10, 0, 0, 99, 10); // Every 990 ms set the Hub to flash red for 10 ms
 ```

-Set lights to flash with given period, using RGB not BY period in 10 ms increments
+Set lights to flash with given period, using RGB not BY period in 10 ms increments.

 *period*: [Period duration] * 10 ms. (0 => no flashing)